Indianisation and the culture of public works engineering, 1900-40

 The engineers of the Indian Public Works Department (PWD) constituted an influential group of technically trained professionals in late colonial India.
-This paper examines the working culture and organisation of the PWD in the period 1900-40, when fundamental changes occurred in the relationship between Britain and its Indian empire.
+This paper examines the working culture and organisation of the PWD in the period 1900-40 when fundamental changes occurred in the relationship between Britain and its Indian empire.
 Growing demands for Indianisation (increasing the proportion of ‘native’ Indian engineers as opposed to British expatriates) and the introduction of provincial autonomy in government necessitated a reorganisation of the PWD’s engineering services.
 The debates and decisions of policymakers on this subject revealed prevailing ideas of the qualities required of the ideal public works engineer.
-Here Prof. Ramnath will explore this ideal through an analysis of government service lists, official reports, memoirs of individual engineers, and British parliamentary debates.
-He will demonstrate that the PWD engineer was expected, as a government officer, to be a gentleman and a generalist capable of executing and supervising a wide range of construction and maintenance work.
+Here Professor Ramnath will explore this ideal through an analysis of government service lists, official reports, memoirs of individual engineers, and British parliamentary debates.
+He will demonstrate that the PWD engineer was expected, as a government official, to be a gentleman and a generalist capable of executing and supervising a wide range of construction and maintenance work.
 Technical ability was a necessary but not a sufficient qualification: the engineer must be a man of character, exhibiting integrity, courage and resourcefulness.
 In the changing political climate, this ideal led British officials and legislators to articulate the belief that Indian engineers, even if they possessed technical expertise, could not be relied upon to display the required non-technical attributes of the ideal engineer.
 As a consequence, Indianisation, though inevitable, was to be managed very carefully.
 Indeed, until the late 1930s, less than half of the officers of the elite Indian Service of Engineers were Indians.

 About the speaker: